PrefectHQ/prefect/docs/tutorials/flow-task-config.md

     It's a good practice to set a cache expiration.

-### Cache key function
+### Using a custom cache key function

 You can also define your own cache key function that returns a string cache key.
 As long as the cache key remains the same, the Prefect backend identifies that there is a `COMPLETED` state associated with this key and instructs the new run to immediately enter the same `COMPLETED` state, including the same return values.

-In this example, you could provide different input, but the cache key remains the same if the sum of the inputs remains the same.
+In this example, you could provide different input, but the cache key remains the same if the `sum` of the inputs remains the same.

 ```python hl_lines="5-9"
 from prefect import flow, task